-- SLAA Investigation nearing completion and is predominantly focussing on PT Mardel's licence (rather than other parties). - Indonesian Embassy worker interviews completed and PT Mardel & Forkom were summoned to a meeting with the Ministry of Manpower and Ministry of Foreign Affairs (Monday 5th August 2024). - Solution AGRI-HR face-to-face worker interviews completed in July. - Solution of the second seco
+- ➤ GLAA Investigation nearing completion and is predominantly focussing on PT Mardel's licence (rather than other parties). - ➤ Indonesian Embassy worker interviews completed and PT Mardel & Forkom were summoned to a meeting with the Ministry of Manpower and Ministry of Foreign Affairs (Monday 5th August 2024). - > AGRI-HR face-to-face worker interviews completed in July. - > AGRI-HR have appointed legal representation in Indonesia (as a precautionary measure).